NIA searches Waze's office; court rejects his plea against arrest | Law-Order

+The NIA said Tuesday it has seized a Mercedes car that was used by arrested police officer Sachin Waze and recovered Rs 5 lakh from the vehicle after searching his office from where ''incriminating'' documents were recovered.

-The NIA which is probing the case related to the recovery of an SUV with explosives near industrialist Mukesh Ambani's house on Tuesday searched arrested police official Sachin Waze's office here.
+Waze is at the focus of a probe by the National Investigating Agency in a case related to the recovery of an SUV with explosives near industrialist Mukesh Ambani's house.

 A court, meanwhile, rejected Waze's plea contending that the manner of his arrest by the agency was illegal.

+The office is located in the police commissioner's office compound in south Mumbai.

-The National Investigation Agency team recovered some ''incriminating'' documents and electronic evidence such as laptop, iPad and mobile phones from Waze's office there, a police official said.
+The NIA team recovered some ''incriminating'' documents and electronic evidence such as laptop, iPad and mobile phones from Waze's office there, an official of the agency said.

+A black Mercedes car, which was being used by Waze, was also seized from a parking lot near the CSMT station, and Rs 5 lakh in cash, a note-counting machine, two number plates and some clothes were recovered from it, Inspector General of the NIA Anil Shukla said.

 The searches started around 8 pm on Monday and were going on till 4 am on Tuesday, he said.

-A black Mercedes which Waze was using was also seized from a parking lot near CSMT station, and Rs 5 lakh in cash, a note-counting machine, two number plates and some clothes were recovered from it, said Inspector General of NIA Anil Shukla.

-The NIA has so far recorded statements of seven officials of Crime Branch including an Assistant Commissioner of Police.
+The NIA has so far recorded the statements of seven officials of the Crime Branch including an Assistant Commissioner of Police.

-The agency also questioned, on the third consecutive day, CIU's Assistant Police Inspector (API) Riyazuddin Kazi, he added.
+The agency also questioned the CIU's Assistant Police Inspector (API) Riyazuddin Kazi for the third consecutive day, Shukla said.

-Kazi had collected Digital Video Record (DVR) of CCTVs from the housing society in Saket area of Thane where Waze lived on February 27, two days after the explosives-laden Scorpio was found on Carmichael Road near Ambani's house.
+Kazi had collected the Digital Video Record (DVR) of CCTVs from the housing society in the Saket area of Thane, where Waze lived on February 27, two days after the explosives-laden Mahindra Scorpio car was found on Carmichael Road near Ambani's house.

 The probe agency suspects that it was collected to destroy evidence which could implicate Waze himself, the official said.
 During the search, the DVR was seized.

-API Kazi had also allegedly procured fake number plates found in the SUV, the police official claimed.
+Kazi had also allegedly procured the fake number plates found in the SUV, the police official claimed.

-The SUV case was taken over by the NIA following Mansukh Hiran's death.
+The SUV case was taken over by the NIA following Hiran's death.

 A special court on Sunday remanded Waze in the custody of the central agency till March 25.
 On Tuesday, the court rejected Waze's plea claiming that his arrest was illegal.

-His lawyers Sajal Yadav and Sunny Punamiya had argued that Waze was not produced before the courtwithin 24 hours after his arrest, as is required.
+His lawyers Sajal Yadav and Sunny Punamiya argued that Waze was not produced before the court within 24 hours of his arrest, as is required.

 No sanction was taken from the state government under section 45(1) of the Code of Criminal Procedure, the lawyers contended.
-Under section 45(1), sanction of the government is necessary if an official is to be arrested for anything done in his/her official capacity.
+Under section 45(1), the sanction from the government is necessary if an official is to be arrested for anything done in his or her official capacity.

-Special public prosecutor Sunil Gonsalves denied the allegations.
-Waze was arrested at 11.50 PM on Saturdayand produced before the court at about 2.45 PM next day, he said.
+Special Public Prosecutor Sunil Gonsalves denied the allegations.
+Waze was arrested at 11.50 pm on Saturday and produced before the court at about 2.45 pm the next day, he said.

-Waze had been called in the morning for some clarification about the probe but he arrived late at night, the prosecutor claimed.
-Waze's lawyers had alleged he had been detained since 11 AM on Saturday.
+Waze was called in the morning for some clarification about the probe, but he arrived late at night, the prosecutor claimed.
+Waze's lawyers had alleged that he was detained since 11 am on Saturday.

 Sanction was not needed as Waze had not acted in discharge of his official duty, the NIA lawyer said.